shubasini-shuba/Guess-Number-Game-Js/README.md

 # Guess-Number-Game-Js
-Guess the number game using javascript
+Guess the number game using javascript/html/css